troyQQngu/dont-forget-me/README.md

 * Generating meeting strategies that echo the same context, all without calling a live language model.

+## Detailed demo process

+If you are preparing a stakeholder walkthrough, follow the scripted flow in [`docs/demo_script.md`](docs/demo_script.md).
+It covers both an online demo with a live LLM and a fully offline rehearsal, including when to switch datasets, which CLI invocations to run, and how to narrate the assistant's reasoning at each step.

 ## Development

 The project targets Python 3.10 or newer.
 The runtime requires the [`openai`](https://pypi.org/project/openai/) package and a valid API key when you want to reach the hosted model.
 During development it can be helpful to create a virtual environment and point `PYTHONPATH` at the `src` directory.
 To run the automated checks locally: